Emergency face-mask removal effectiveness: a comparison of traditional and nontraditional football helmet face-mask attachment systems

 Digital Object Identifier (DOI)

 Swartz, Erik E.; Belmore, Keith; Decoster, Laura C.; and Armstrong, Charles W., "Emergency face-mask removal effectiveness: a comparison of traditional and nontraditional football helmet face-mask attachment systems" (2010).
-Kinesiology Scholarship.
+Journal of Athletic Training.
 17.

 Copyright © National Athletic Trainers' Association, Inc.